czue/pegasus-docs/deployment/production-checklist.md

 See your [chosen platform's documentation](/deployment.rst) for how to run one-off commands.

+## Set up media files

+Some functionality, like user profile pictures, requires saving user-uploaded files.
+In development these are saved to the file system, but in most production environments the file system is not usable for it.
+Instead you need to set up an external storage to handle these.

+The most common choice of external storage is [Amazon S3](https://aws.amazon.com/s3/).
+[This guide](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) is an excellent resource on setting up S3 and using it to host both public and private media files (you can ignore the part about static files, unless you also want to host those there).

+Future versions of Pegasus should improve on this process.

 ## Optimize your front end

 The front-end files that ship with Pegasus are the developer-friendly versions.